-1.1 To consider the initial financial plan proposals 2023/24 to 2025/26 to be published for comments over the next six weeks.

-- 1.2 These proposals include draft revenue and capital budgets for the three years 2023/24 to 2025/26.
-The main issues taken into account are: - The level of council tax and the proposal to increase it by £5.54 or 2.99%. - Providing a one-off cost of living payment of £5.54 to households liable to pay council tax on their main home on 1 April 2023 in 2023/24 - Reducing central funding and the need to make ongoing efficiencies using invest to save where possible. - Maintaining 100% council tax support - The ongoing impact of post pandemic activity and economic conditions on income streams and changing Government funding. - Continuing to react to the climate change emergency by maintaining ongoing budgets for a climate change officer and associated spending, temporary staffing resources in revenue and provision in the capital programme, including ongoing provisions for corporate decarbonisation schemes as per 5.5. - A £2 million provision for employment sites funded by borrowing. - Provision for an Emergency Planning officer - Temporary funds for a Scrutiny Officer to assist Members with the Scrutiny function and working groups; appointment of a Digital transformation manager and other temporary resources for facilitating the Modern 25 work. - Support for housing including the Teignbridge 100 (see 5.3) whilst backing business and bringing people and organisations together for local neighbourhood planning. - Infrastructure delivery plan investment funded by community infrastructure levy (CIL) and external sources where available; continuation of grant-funded South West Regional Coastal Monitoring Programme as per 5.6. - Town centre investment in infrastructure and employment as per 5.7 - Re-establishing revenue contributions to capital initially at £300,000 per annum - Continuation of enhanced Planning funding - Councillors community fund set at £1,000 each - Provision of £20,000 for year 2 of the 'Tidy Teignbridge' initiatives to improve cleanliness for town and parish councils - Paying £500,000 off our pension deficit liability to reduce on going contributions - The level of reserves necessary for the council as per 4.22 - Estimated revenue budget gap of £3.6 million in 2025/26 and ongoing gaps (before use of remaining earmarked reserves) and action required to address this including establishing working groups to inform Overview & Scrutiny on work to reduce the gap (see 4.26). - 1.3 To consider the proposed council tax base 2023/24 to recommend for Council approval on 12 January 2023 as shown at appendix 2.
+- 1.1 To consider the initial financial plan proposals 2024/25 to 2026/27 to be published for comments over the next six weeks. - 1.2 These proposals include draft revenue and capital budgets for the three years 2024/25 to 2026/27.
+The main issues taken into account are: - The level of council tax and the proposal to increase it by £5.70 (2.99%). - Reducing central funding and the need to make ongoing efficiencies using invest to save where possible. - Maintaining 100% council tax support - The ongoing impact of post pandemic activity and economic conditions on income streams and changing Government funding. - Continuing to react to the climate change emergency by maintaining ongoing budgets for a climate change officer and associated spending, temporary staffing resources in revenue and provision in the capital programme, including ongoing provisions for corporate decarbonisation schemes as per 5.5. - A £2 million provision for employment sites funded by borrowing. - Continuing funding for a Scrutiny Officer to assist Members with the Scrutiny function and working groups and other temporary resources for facilitating the Modern 25 work. - Authority for Executive to exceed the approved overall revenue budget by up to £200,000 per 4.25. - Introduction of a blue badge car parking permit at £215 per annum as detailed in 4.3 including the appointment of a Technical Support Officer to administer the scheme. - Support for housing including the Teignbridge 100 (see 5.3) whilst backing business and bringing people and organisations together for local neighbourhood planning. - Infrastructure delivery plan investment funded by community infrastructure levy (CIL) and external sources where available (see 5.4); continuation of grant-funded South West Regional Coastal Monitoring Programme as per 5.6. - Town centre investment in infrastructure and employment as per 5.7 - Revenue contributions to capital being maintained at £500,000 per annum - Councillors community fund set at £1,000 each - Paying £1,000,000 off our pension deficit liability to reduce on going contributions and reduce the budget gap year on year - The level of reserves necessary for the council as per 4.22 recommended at £2.4 million. - Estimated revenue budget gap of £4.5 million in 2026/27 and ongoing gaps (before use of remaining earmarked reserves) and action required to address this from established working groups informing Overview & Scrutiny on work to reduce the gap (see 4.26).